Using Experimental cf CLI Commands

 This topic describes how to use the experimental Cloud Foundry Command Line Interface (cf CLI) commands offered by the Cloud Controller V3 API.

 These commands provide developers with the ability to better orchestrate app deployment workflows.
-New features include the deployment and management of apps with multiple processes, staging apps with multiple buildpacks, and uploading and staging multiple versions of a single app.
+New features include the deployment and management of apps with multiple processes and uploading and staging multiple versions of a single app.

 The experimental commands described in this topic require Pivotal Cloud Foundry (PCF) 1.12+ and the cf CLI v6.30.0+.